Defer Offscreen Images on Mobile: Native Lazy Loading Guide

 Native lazy loading is superior to JavaScript solutions because the browser adjusts the loading threshold (when an image is triggered for download) based on the Effective Connection Type (ECT).

-• On 4G/WiFi: The Blink engine (Chrome/Edge) employs a conservative threshold (e.g., 1250px).
-It assumes low latency and fetches the image only when the user is relatively close to the viewport.
+- On 4G/WiFi: The Blink engine (Chrome/Edge) uses a conservative threshold of about 1,250px.
+It assumes low latency and fetches the image only when the user scrolls relatively close.

-• On 3G/Slow-2G: The threshold expands (e.g., 2500px).
-The browser initiates the request much earlier relative to the scroll position to compensate for high round-trip times, ensuring the image is ready before the user scrolls it into view.
+- On 3G/Slow-2G: The threshold expands to about 2,500px.
+The browser starts the request much earlier to compensate for high round-trip times, so the image is ready before the user scrolls it into view.

 Critical Exception: The LCP Candidate

-A common performance regression occurs when developers apply loading="lazy" to the Largest Contentful Paint (LCP) element (typically the hero image).
+A common performance regression: applying loading="lazy" to the Largest Contentful Paint element (typically the hero image).
 This delays the fetch until layout is complete.

-Correct LCP Strategy: The LCP image must be eager-loaded and prioritized.
+The LCP image must be eager-loaded and prioritized:

 <!-- Hero Image: Eager and Prioritized -->